Life settlement: Description

-A life settlement is the legal sale of an existing life insurance policy (typically of seniors) for more than its cash surrender value, but less than its net death benefit, to a third party investor.
-The investor assumes the financial responsibility for ongoing premiums and receives the death benefit when the insured dies.
-The primary reason the policyowner sells is because they can no longer afford the ongoing premiums, they no longer need or want the policy, to fund long-term care, increased medical costs, or they need money for other expenses.
-On average, the policyowner receives three to five times more than the surrender value for the policy.
+Policyholders may enter into life settlements, among other reasons, because they can no longer afford the ongoing premiums, they no longer need or want the policy, to fund long-term care, increased medical costs, or they need money for other expenses.
+Viatical settlements are often sold by, or on behalf of, an insured who is terminally or chronically ill.
+The policyholder may receive three to five times more than the surrender value for the policy.